valentin-deschaintre/valentin-deschaintre.github.io/2020/call-for-papers.md

 ---
-permalink: /call-for-submissions/
+permalink: /call-for-papers/
-redirect_from: "/2020/call-for-submissions"
+redirect_from: "/2020/call-for-papers"
 layout: egsr-default
-title: Call for Submissions to EGSR 2020!
+title: Call for Papers to EGSR 2020!
 excerpt: "Submit your work to EGSR 2020"
 year: 2020
 ---